About Me

 Scientist.
 Medical Writer.
 Homeschool Mom.
 And yes, I do all three at the same time.

 I decided to homeschool when I was pregnant with my first child.
 I was inspired by my nephews, who were homeschooling at the time and thriving.
 While researching ways to communicate with a baby in the womb, I stumbled upon the work of Glenn Doman, a pioneering physical therapist and researcher who discovered that the human brain, particularly in the earliest years of life, has a far greater capacity to learn than we ever imagined.
 His books, “How to Teach Your Baby to Read,” “How to Teach Your Baby Math,” and “What To Do About Your Brain-Injured Child” became my companions on the hour-long bus rides to downtown Chicago, where I was working as a fellow in a research lab.
+Doman’s work was validated at the highest levels.
+Joseph Kennedy Sr., after a devastating 1961 stroke that left him able to say only one word, walked independently across a room within two weeks of working with Glenn Doman.
+The top rehabilitation center in Manhattan hadn’t accomplished that in months.

 By the time my son was born, I had read enough research to know that the traditional classroom model wasn’t designed around how children’s brains actually learn.
 I had flashcards ready for words and numbers.
 I had a plan.
 I was ready.